jbojja/IBM_AI_Enterprise_Workflow_Capstone_project_JB/README.md

 Part 3
 ======
-To run the scripts and predict using API easier please refer to "Capstone_Project_Scripts_guide.ipynb" to directly execute the test scripts and predict.
+To run the scripts and predict using API easier please refer to "Capstone_Project_Scripts_guide.ipynb" to directly execute the model comparision,monitoring tools,test scripts and predict.